 - Idaho employers working outside the territorial limits of Idaho are governed by the laws of the state in which the work is being performed.
 Please contact the workers’ compensation regulatory agency of the state you intend to work in to ensure you are in compliance with their laws.

 - Under certain circumstances, an Idaho employee can file a claim in Idaho for an injury that occurred while working temporarily in another state.
-For more information contact a Compliance Representative for more information.
+For more information contact a Compliance Representative.

 Certificate of Extraterritorial Coverage:

 Extraterritorial certificates are issued by an authorized official of the workers’ compensation agency to certify that the workers of an employer working temporarily in another state are insured under the laws of the issuing state.
 Idaho extraterritorial certificates are issued for an initial six month period.